* U.S. budget talks to continue to fiscal cliff deadline

 With the world's major central banks expect ed to keep pumping stimulus into their economies at any sign of weakness, most eco nomists forecast further gains in equities next year.

 The benchmark 10-year U.S. Treasury note was down 10/32, with the yield at 1.74 percent, with some traders citing a possible deal on the fiscal cliff as weighing on bonds.

 That's not to say uncertainty will evaporate in 2013.
 For one thing, any deal to avert the U.S. fiscal cliff is expected to be a temporary fix that doesn't address a long-term plan to reduce the U.S. budget deficit, which has been above $1 trillion for four straight years.

 Europe's debt crisis, meanwhile, has eased thanks to aggressive ECB efforts to protect the euro.
 Yields on Spanish and Italian sovereign bonds, a measure of the risk creditors attach to lending those governments money, spiked in the summer but have since fallen sharply.

-The euro was down 0.2 percent at $1.3189 but is up 2 percent for the year.
+The euro was unchanged on Monday at $1.3210 but is up 2 percent for the year.
 An agreement on the U.S. budget would also be viewed as positive for the euro because it would help boost global growth, while deadlock is seen as dollar-positive.

-Against the yen, the dollar hit 86.64, its best showing since mid-2010, and was set to end the year 12 percent firmer against Japan's currency, its biggest gain since 2005.
+Against the yen, the dollar rose as high as 86.64, its best showing since August 2010, and was set to end the year 12 percent firmer against Japan's currency, its biggest gain since 2005.

 With a new Japanese government led by Prime Minister Shinzo Abe expected to pursue a policy mix of aggressive monetary easing and heavy fiscal spending to beat deflation, analysts see the yen staying under pressure in 2013.